HBOT in Lincoln NE: Everything You Need to Know

 One important breathing reminder: Always breathe normally throughout your session.
 If you hold your breath during pressurization or depressurization, air in the lungs continues to expand as pressure changes — which in rare cases can cause a pneumothorax (lung overpressure injury).
 This is extremely rare and entirely avoidable: simply keep breathing normally.

-Seizure history: A history of seizures is not an automatic contraindication, but does require provider approval and lower pressure protocols.
+Seizure history: A history of seizures is not an automatic contraindication, but does require provider approval and lower pressure sessions.
 Notably, research has shown that people with seizure disorders who use HBOT appropriately often see a decrease in both the frequency and intensity of seizure activity — but this must be managed in coordination with your neurologist or treating provider.
 Do not begin HBOT with a seizure history without discussing it with your doctor first.

 Consult your doctor before using HBOT if you have: an untreated pneumothorax (collapsed lung), active ear or sinus infection, recent ear surgery, certain lung conditions (emphysema with CO2 retention), a history of spontaneous pneumothorax, uncontrolled high fever, or are pregnant.
 People with claustrophobia should discuss the seated chamber setup with us before booking — many find it significantly more accessible than they expect, but it's worth having the conversation.
 If you are on any medication, particularly those affecting oxygen sensitivity, check with your prescribing provider.